 Summer vacation should, in part, be a break for students to relax after a long school year.
 But that doesn’t mean parents and educators shouldn’t take steps to prevent learning loss.
 Research has found that in severe cases, the summer slide can place students as much as three months behind their peers when they return to school in the fall.
 And if they’re consistently losing knowledge over the summers, these students are less likely to graduate high school or have higher-paying jobs later in life.

 How Summer Learning Loss Widens the Achievement Gap

 The literacy rate in America is marked by a gap between privileged and disadvantaged communities.
-This achievement gap is defined as the average differences in test scores and grades low-income and minority students achieve compared to their peers.
+This achievement gap is defined as the average differences in test scores and grades under-resourced and minority students achieve compared to their peers.
 Even during summer break, it’s important for teachers to consider and find ways to reduce the educational inequality that leads to reading gaps.

 Statistics show that over two-thirds of the achievement gap is caused by the summer slide.
 Specific causes vary from family to family, but they often have to do with limited resources and opportunities when there’s not as much free time or money to provide students with books or educational activities.
 For this reason, at-risk students are less likely to read over the break or challenge themselves as much as other students.

 This lack of educational experiences during the summer often can result in serious learning loss that’s evident once they return to school in the fall.
 As they return to school unprepared and behind their peers, the gaps between their test scores and others in their class may grow larger over time.
 In severe cases, they may struggle to ever catch up during the year, compounding the effects of the summer slide year over year.
 In this way, summer learning loss not only causes but widens the achievement gap over time.